Gravel Riding: So Much Terrain To Cover On Just One Bike

 Why not just ride what comes with the bike?
 Aren't stock tires and wheels best?

 Big companies choose wheels and tires just like everything else they decide.
-Usually it's some combination of price , discount opportunity, and trying to persuade you that whatever you bought last week is no longer any good.
-You don't see anything about targeting certain kinds of riding or
+Usually it's some combination of price, discount opportunity, and trying to persuade you that whatever you bought last week is no longer any good.
+You don't see anything about targeting certain kinds of riding or focusing on your interests.

 Most big bike companies offer one gravel specific bike with a couple kit levels.
-Some big brands are still re-purposing heir cyclocross bikes and hoping no one will notice.
+Some big brands are still re-purposing their cyclocross bikes and hoping no one will notice.

 What wheel systems do we recommend and why?

 How do we achieve the ideal wheel and tire setup?

 Here are a dozen of the most popular gravel style rides.
 There are hundreds and more all the time!

 These rides all benefit from purpose specific bikes.
 We can help you design the optimal bike for each event.
 It's worth the time.

 We lead more gravel and mixed terrain rides than any other store or club in the area, maybe even the country.
 On any given week we'll be hosting six or more rides on all types of dirt.

 W have a lot of gravel and mixed terrain rides.
 Multiple each week.
 They change a lot so visit this page to see what's happening this week.